Inbibo/adonisfx_docs/docs/maya/edge_evaluator.md

 The AdnEdgeEvaluator node is a dependency node that computes deformation changes in edges.
 Based on two compatible input meshes it will output a compression map of the edges.

-## Requirements
+## Hou to use

-The Edge Evaluator Node requires the following inputs to be provided:
+This node requires the following inputs to be provided:

   - **Rest Mesh (R)**: Mesh with no deformation or animation.
   - **Deform Mesh (D)**: Mesh with deformation.